foundriesio/docs/source/reference/zephyr-repo.rst

 The manifest repository's name is ``zmp-manifest``.
 It's a Git repository, just like any of the source code repositories.
-When :ref:`installing the Zephyr microPlatform <tutorial-zephyr>`, `repo init`_ is given the URL for the manifest repository (either a subscriber or public version).
+When :ref:`installing the Zephyr microPlatform <tutorial-zephyr>`, `repo init`_ is given the URL for the manifest repository.

 The manifest repository contains a manifest file, named ``default.xml``.
 This file describes the other Git repositories in